 This article offers some tips and hints that we have found helpful in the development of our Paddle Pups.
 It is designed merely as a guide, since every dog, paddler, and individual’s expectation is different.
 It was first published a few years ago, on the backcountryk9.com blog….I have updated it just a smidgen, since we actually use solo boats now more than the tandem canoe.
 However, the information in it has consistently proven helpful, so we once again offer it to those of you curious about turning your dog into the perfect paddling partner.

 “There is one thing I should warn you about before you decide to get serious about canoeing [with dogs] .
 You must consider the possibility of becoming totally and incurably hooked on it”.
 Bill Mason, Path of the Paddle

 I made the “with dogs” addition to the Mason quote, because we have admittedly become incurably addicted to paddling with our dogs .
 We are avid canoeists, and advocates for safe and fun outdoor adventures with dogs.
 We share with you a few pointers, to help you and your dogs have a great paddling experience, one you will want to continue for many years!

 No way…you put TWO dogs in your canoe with you?
 Oh, we’ve heard that one before.
 We started out with one dog, who took to canoeing like a pro.
 He paddled with us for a few summers as a “solo dog”.
 Then when we adopted a second dog, we faced new challenges.
 Well, yes, we were able to put 2 large lab mutts in our 16’6” canoe, and off we would go, paddling a few days every week, from early-May to end of October, having great fun on multi-day canoe camping trips, day trips, and picnic paddles.
-We love exploring new waterways, and to date have explored over 90 different lakes, and have paddled and camped in 7 states and 5 provinces.
-I now get out over 130 days per year ( a dry suit from Mythic Gear permits safe early and late season paddling).
+We love exploring new waterways, and to date have explored over 100 different lakes, and have paddled and camped in 7 states and 5 provinces.
+I now get out as many as 180 days per year ( a dry suit from Mythic Gear permits safe early and late season paddling).